-If your like me, your dogs are part of the family.
+If you’re like me, your dogs are part of the family.
 I’ve got two dogs and one is a distemper survivor.
 That tends to make me a little more careful to choose products that are safe for him.

 Distemper, among the other symptoms that it caused, made his eyes very dry.
-It somehow messed with his tear ducts so the he does not properly produce tears anymore.
+It somehow messed with his tear ducts so he does not properly produce tears anymore.

-Since his eyes are so dry I decided to started looking into getting a humidifier to use daily to help keep moisture in the air.
+Since his eyes are so dry I decided to start looking into getting a humidifier to use daily to help keep moisture in the air.
 And hopefully help keep his eyes from getting so dry and red.

 But when I was doing some research on which humidifier I wanted to purchase, I came across a couple of articles that said some humidifiers are not safe for dogs.

 That piqued my interest when I heard that.
-Honestly I never thought that could be a thing.
+Honestly, I never thought that could be a thing.
 Turns out it is.

 Here’s what I discovered.

 Are Humidifiers Safe For Dogs?

 Dogs can benefit from humidifiers just as much as people when the air is dry and the humidity is low.

 But there are definitely things to watch out for when it comes to using a humidifier around a dog.